MikaAK/ecto_shorts/README.md

 or some other variation of changeset that runs specifically on creates

 #### Actions
-This module takes a schema and filter parameters and runs them through CommonFilters, esentially a wrapper around Repo.
+This module takes a schema and filter parameters and runs them through CommonFilters, essentially a wrapper around Repo.
 All actions can accept an optional argument of a keyword list that can be used to configure which Repo the Action should use.

 ## Options